 AT&T Wireless vs. T-Mobile Review

-T-Mobile is looking like the best carrier in the industry, but AT&T may still be better for some folks.
+T-Mobile is the best carrier in the industry, but AT&T may still offer better coverage for some folks.

 Best Performance